letsfly27/GeoLG-3DFaultNet/README.md

 2. It will perform 3D inference on the sample data located in `./data/seis/`.
 3. Upon completion, a high-resolution comparison image (Seismic vs. Ground Truth vs. GeoLG-3DFaultNet) will be automatically generated and saved in the newly created `./predict_images/` directory.

-## 4. Training (Optional)
+## 4. Training
 If you wish to train the model from scratch on your own dataset, please organize your 3D seismic data in `.dat` or `.npy` format, update the data paths in `train.py`, and run:
 ```bash
 python train.py
 ```

 ## 5. Citation
-If you find this code or our method useful in your research, please consider citing our paper (Citation details will be updated upon acceptance).
+If you find this code or our method useful in your research, please consider citing our paper.

 ## 6. License
 This project is released under the MIT License.